King's Lynn Under

 KLuS has been involved in the project to re-interpret the town’s historic South Gate, and in March 2018, launched its own newsletter (Siegeworks: issue 1; issue 2; issue 3; issue 4).
 In September 2018, KLuS participated in the town’s heritage weekend, presenting an illustrated talk and a having an information stand in one of the town’s museums.

-Looking forward to 2019, the project’s first priority is to undertake a geophysical survey in an area considered to be the location of part of the town’s southern fortifications.
-Whilst other activities will be somewhat dependent on the outcome of the geophysical survey, one of a number of other areas worthy of investigation is the identification of the Parliamentarian siege works constructed during the siege of August to September 1643.
-In addition, KLuS will continue its on-going work ‘mapping’ the town, identifying sites, remains and traces associated with King’s Lynn’s Civil War.
+One of a number of other areas worthy of investigation is the identification of the Parliamentarian siege works constructed during the siege of August to September 1643.
+In addition, KLuS is continuing its on-going work ‘mapping’ the town, identifying sites, remains and traces associated with King’s Lynn’s Civil War.